 So, you need to figure out how to get from place to place on your trip in the most efficient and cost effective way possible?
 Yes, welcome to the joy of travel planning!

 You might have a trip in mind that covers a general region, or perhaps you know exactly where you want to go.
 Either way, remember these tips when choosing your locations and figuring out how to make your way to each place.

-Budget: Different parts of the world cost different amounts of money.
-(See how much your destimations cost with our travel budget calculator.)
-One day in Europe may cost you the same amount as one week in India.
+Different parts of the world cost different amounts of money.
+(See how much your destimations cost with our average daily travel costs.)
+One day in Europe could cost you the same amount as two weeks in India.
 The amount of money you have can be a major factor in the amount of time you can spend on the road.
 However, money can also equate to comfort.
 Spending more will usually get you better hotels and food.
 You'll need to think about your priorities and compare your willingness to "rough it" with your desire to travel for a longer period of time.
 (We'll discuss trip budgeting in detail later on in this guide.)

-Border Crossings: If you are traveling over land, remember to seriously research the border crossings between countries.
-This is one area that you can not possibly over research.
+If you are traveling over land, remember to seriously research the border crossings between countries.
+This is one area that you can not possibly research too much.
 Be aware of possible restrictions or closings.
 Also look into Visa Requirements before you head out.
 While some countries are easy to travel through, others have many strictly enforced limitations.
 Know this ahead of time.

 Transportation often takes longer than expected everywhere (remember your last delay at an airport or train station?), but in less developed countries these delays can increase dramatically.
 The distance between locations may not reflect the time of travel at all.
 Dirt roads, broken busses, and delayed trains can dramatically lengthen a journey.
 Allow for this.
 Do your research and understand that you might need days off to recover from difficult transport days.
 Build these considerations into your schedule.